cortexproject/cortex/docs/blocks-storage/compactor.md

     # CLI flag: -compactor.ring.instance-interface-names
     [instance_interface_names: <list of string> | default = [eth0 en0]]

+    # File path where tokens are stored.
+If empty, tokens are not stored at
+    # shutdown and restored at startup.
+    # CLI flag: -compactor.ring.tokens-file-path
+    [tokens_file_path: <string> | default = ""]

     # Timeout for waiting on compactor to become ACTIVE in the ring.
     # CLI flag: -compactor.ring.wait-active-instance-timeout
     [wait_active_instance_timeout: <duration> | default = 10m]